 Figure 3.
 Different type of QSAR descriptors used in computational drug discovery.

 The team lead by Voxtel have unique capability and experience of conducting the work proposed.
 We have more than a decade of experience in working with nanomaterials and small-molecules, and multiple years of experience in developing aptamers and antibodies for various programs funded under the DOD.
-We plan to collaborate with a machine-learning experts at the University of Oregon supercomputer center, who have extensive experience with high performance computing resources for data-mining.
+We plan to collaborate with a machine-learning experts at the University of Oregon Neuroinformatics Center, who have extensive experience with high performance computing resources and data-mining.
 Our proposed aptamer-molecule classification algorithm will be a high value tool which will be licensed to stake holders in drug development, threat analysis, bio sensors and bio markers industries.

 Technical Rationale